opendeps/specification/README.md

 The OpenDeps specification allows you to express your application's _external_ runtime dependencies.
 This allows you to clearly communicate the required versions of your dependencies.
 This has many benefits in software quality and deployment automation to help you move faster, safely.

 Benefits:
-- Human readable and machine readable; language agnostic
-- Tooling can verify your dependencies are in place before deploying your app
+- Verify your dependencies are in place before deploying your app
 - Rapidly spin up live mocks of all your app's dependencies so you can build/test your app quickly
 - Integrates with the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification)
+- Human readable and machine readable; language agnostic
 - Comprehensible by developers and non-developers

 ```yaml